 Training for the PCT

-In about a week I’ll be training for the PCT hike.
 Since committing to hike the Pacific Crest Trail I have spent more time reading through forums and checking out other hikers blogs than I thought about planning and preparing for my own hike.
 I learned that almost every other hiker is feeling the same combination of excitement and feeling of being under prepared.
 I’m not letting that bother me, I’m good at adapting to situations.
-Some are already on the trail and hiking, as a result I have had a sneak peek at trail conditions.
-I’m ready.
+It is ok to feel a little bit overwhelmed by the long journey ahead.

 The last couple of months has seen me transition from a traditional hiker to lightweight hiker.
 Normally, like most people I would carry about 12-14kg in my pack, minus all food and water.
 Over recent months I have lightened the load to less than 8kg.
-I’m happy with that.
-Click here for the gear list.
+(Edit: My pack is now much lighter, check out my current hiking gear list) I’m happy with that.
 I lightened my load by evaluating every single thing that I had in my pack.
 I did this by taking a series of overnight training hikes.
 Each with several goals I wanted to achieve.

 My first hike was on the 6 Foot Track, which I first hiked a year ago.
 The trail was an easy 3 day , 44km hike, plus another 6km (for me) of walking to get to the trailhead.
 Navigation was not an issue so I thought it would be a good training hike.
 I planned to walk the track twice, a total of 100km in 3 days.
 On day 2 I hiked 50km.
 The most I have ever walked in one day, and all this with my backpack.
 My base weight on this hike was just under 10kg.
 After the hike I re-assessed everything I was carrying.
 I found ways to lighten my load, and learned the value of Ibuprofen.